The story so far

 Wema Clinic – a new centrifuge installed and tiling the floors to help with infection control and cleanliness.

-With 24 NHS paramedics, nurses, volunteers and 7 RAF leadership cadets
+With 24 NHS paramedics, nurses, and other volunteers and 7 RAF leadership cadets

 Wema Clinic – extensive remedial work carried out to prevent its closure by the Health Ministry including – running water via a well, a septic tank, a fitted toilet and sinks, a new maternity bed, an incinerator and privacy curtains.
 The clinic was painted throughout, and wall vents fitted to prevent the spread of TB